EndlesNights/ambientdoors/README.md

 ### Method 2
 Extract the query.zip file to the public/modules directory.
 Use the `Manage Modules` in your World on the Settings tab of the sidebar on the right and then enable the `Ambient Doors` module.

+## Change Log

+# Version 1.1.0
+Rezied the wall configuration window when editing doors so that all of the elements fit into the window without the user having to scroll.

+# Version 1.0.1
+Inistial release version.